Behavioral Scale Deep Dive: High Emotional Support

-Do you like to poke holes in ideas?
-Are you often critical of others’ motives?
-If so, you may be a high scorer in criticality.
-Let’s take a look at the behavioral traits of someone with a high score in criticality and what managers can do to best encourage their growth.
+Do you tend to wear your emotions on your sleeve?
+Do you care a lot about what other people think?
+If so, you may be a high scorer in emotional support.
+Let’s take a look at the behavioral traits of someone with a high emotional support score and what managers can do to best encourage their growth.

 Behavioral Scale Deep Dive: Low Military Leadership